Project Info

 Corridor Securement // Declaration of Village Reserve Forests

-The project has been instrumental in securing two important elephant corridors in the region: the Siju-Rewak Corridor and the Rewak-Emangre Corridor.
-Both the corridors are being monitored on a regular basis for animal movement.
+The project has been instrumental in securing two important elephant corridors in the region: the Siju-Rewak Corridor and the Rewak-Emangre Corridor, which are being monitored regularly for animal movement.
+The project is also in the process of securing two additional corridors.

-In all, local communities have thus far voluntarily set aside 2822.3 hectares of land for conservation – notified as 17 Village Reserve Forests by the GHADC.
+Overall, local communities have voluntarily set aside over 5200 hectares of land for conservation – notified as 35 Village Reserve Forests by the GHADC.
 This has been a very innovative approach for conservation where community has owned the conservation efforts, and more importantly where both the community and local government have come forward to secure safe passage for wildlife.

 Habitat Restoration

-PARTNERS: World Land Trust, Garo Hills Autonomous District Council
+PARTNERS: World Land Trust, Garo Hills Autonomous District Council, HCL Foundation, Dr. Reddy’s Laboratories and Forests & Environment Department, Meghalaya.